WELCOME TO MY BLOG

 I am constantly amazed at how many clueless managers neglect their team member's needs.
 I'm even more baffled at how long said managers have been in leadership roles.
 If you are a manager, supervisor or boss, here's what you need to know:

 Your bottom line is to ask questions of your team members and then listen to their responses.
 The vision is for the team to have one heartbeat.
 Remember: Listening is not waiting to talk.

 When put in charge, take charge.
 Have the courage to do the right thing and continue to show appreciation to your team.

 Courage is not passing it off or acting cowardly.
 Courage is taking the necessary action steps to get the job done.

 Make a commitment to your organization's goals, and make a commitment to learn more each day.
 Taking risks is okay, too.
 Players who take no risks usually lose.
 Don’t let your ego get in the way.
 Leadership is essentially the ability to lead, inspire and influence.
 Leadership must define the talent.
 Leadership and teamwork are intertwined.
 You are the leader of your team, so lead by example, and don’t expect your team to carry you.

-The following few easy actions can help you maximize the output from your team:
+Make these action steps a HABIT so it can help you maximize the output from your team:

-Grab your copy of the Employability Assessment: The Ultimate Team and Employee Tool free now!
-Click here to download!
+Grab your FREE copy of the Employability Assessment: The Ultimate Team and Employee Tool >> Click here to download!